 Chesterwood is the former summer home, studio and gardens of America’s foremost public sculptor, Daniel Chester French (1850-1931).
 French is best known for his Minute Man, in Concord, MA, and the Abraham Lincoln for the Lincoln Memorial, Washington, DC.
 However, he created over 100 monuments during his lifetime, which can be found in 16 states across the country and in Paris, France.
 Chesterwood encompasses French’s intimate house, his European-inspired landscape and gardens, and his impressive studio, which showcases original plaster models and sculpture in bronze and marble.
 Admire the view of the Berkshire Hills or stroll around the buildings and grounds as well as the well-established woodland paths designed by French himself.

-The traditional adobe home, the earliest parts of which date back to the 1830s, was the home and studio of first, Joseph Henry Sharp, then of Eanger Irving Couse.
-The two were leading painters of the Taos Society of Artists.
-The architecture, furnishings, gardens and views here provide unparalleled insight into the artistic life of the Taos art colony.
+The complex of traditional adobe buildings, the earliest parts of which date back to the 1830s, includes the home and studio of Eanger Irving Couse and two studios of Joseph Henry Sharp.
+The two were leading painters and members of the Taos Society of Artists (TSA), which they helped found in 1915.
+The architecture, furnishings, collections, gardens and views here provide unparalleled insight into the artistic life of the Taos art colony.

 The Demuth Museum, located in the former home and studio of Charles Demuth, maintains a permanent collection of over 40 Demuth works, and an extensive archive, a library and rotating exhibitions.
 As a leader of the American Modernist movement, Demuth is best known as a pioneer of the Precisionist style and a master watercolorist.
 Standing in his studio, visitors can look out over the family’s garden and the city of Lancaster to see the very same views that inspired Demuth’s paintings.